 So avoid retelling the lies.
 Especially avoid putting them in headlines, leads and tweets.
 As a journalist or editor you know about positioning as a form of emphasis.
 So avoid putting the lies first or last.
 Here’s how to serve your readers a tasty truth sandwich.
 Read about better practices for reporting on extremism and manipulation here.
 And for dessert, we have this splendid example of how to tweet:

 Sick of the outrageous lies you see on social media?
 Then join our campaign.
-To those of your family, friends and connections who inadvertently help boost propaganda, please invite them to read this article.
-And if you see a quote-retweet of a blatant lie, a reply to a tweet with dangerous disinformation, or a journalist or headline “reporting” a lie by repeating it — and thus spreading propaganda! — consider dropping them a private message.
+To those of your family, friends and connections who inadvertently help boost lies, disinformation, propaganda or conspiracy theories, please invite them to read this article.
+And if you see a quote-retweet of a blatant lie, a reply to a tweet with dangerous disinformation, or a journalist or headline “reporting” a lie by repeating it — and thus spreading it! — consider dropping them a private message.
 Or tag their author in a tweet linking to this article.
-Hashtag: #STOPpropaganda.
 Thank you for making a difference!

-* This will only help algorithms boost the ranking and visibility of the lies/disinformation/propaganda, and thus grow their audience.
+1 This will only help algorithms boost the ranking and visibility of the lies/disinformation/conspiracy theory/propaganda, and thus grow their audience.

-♦ Not following a propaganda account is not enough, as their tweets will keep showing up in your timeline each time someone retweets or replies to them.
+8 Not following a propaganda/disinformation/conspiracy account is not enough, as their tweets will keep showing up in your timeline each time someone retweets or replies to them.
 Don’t credit their lies with your unnecessary views.
 Deny them an audience.
 Trust us: you will feel much more peaceful when not seeing those blatant lies and outrageous propaganda in your timeline any more.

 The do’s and don’ts in this article are based on our years of hands-on experience in digital strategy, advocacy, campaigning and communications, on our expertise in disinformation, digital technology, psychology and philosophy of science and technology, and last but not least on the work and feedback of other experts.
 Suggestions for more do’s and don’ts?
 Tweet us at @DefendDemocracy.
 For further reading: The vulnerable cyborg.
 Arguments for humane digital technology, and how to tackle disinformation.